Talent agent: Talent buyer

-Youth & young adult agents
+Youth & young adult agent

 Youth agents are a specialization or subset of theatrical and commercial agents that represent children, teenagers, and young adults.
 In addition to representation, youth agents must navigate the additional requirements surrounding minors, including legal, educational, parental, and family dynamics.
 In the U.S., all states have child labor laws that apply to the entertainment industry.
 In California, the center of the entertainment industry, there are specific industry regulations and laws to protect minors working in entertainment that include: limited working hours and a requirement to set aside a portion of earnings into a trust.